jaywilkas/xpytile/README.md

 python3, python-xlib

 # Bugs
-I'm currently not of a bug.
+I'm currently not aware of a bug.
 When the program crashes, it writes traceback info in ```/tmp/xpytile_<USERNAME>.log```

 # Questions